oprypin/crsfml/gitbook/system-thread.md

 ## SFML threads or alternatives?

 Multithreaded code is inherently unsafe.
 Crystal itself has a `Thread` class, but it is classified as internal, because better ways to do concurrency are being developed.
-Crystal's standard library is not intended to be used with raw threads.
-Exceptions break in additional threads...
+Crystal's standard library is not intended to be used with raw threads. **Garbage collection in additional thread causes crashes.** Exceptions don't work either.

 Please make sure you know what you're doing before choosing SFML threads.